Core Architecture

 Performance Optimizations

-This seemingly simple approach contains several sophisticated optimizations:
+This approach contains several sophisticated optimizations:

 Read vs. Write Classification